-Based loosely on the New York Central’s streamlined Art Deco-style Hudson locomotive introduced in late 1934, Marx typically packed the Commodore Vanderbilt into sets with its six-inch cars.
+Based loosely on the New York Central’s streamlined Art Deco-style Hudson locomotive introduced in late 1934, Marx typically packed the Commodore Vanderbilt into sets with its six-inch cars and a loop of O27 track.
 The sets were available anywhere toys were sold, and came in windup and electric versions.

 The Marx Commodore Vanderbilt

 The real Commodore Vanderbilt immediately became popular, and Marx wasn’t the only company to produce a toy version of it.
 Lionel did was well.
 Marx simplified its model considerably, most notably in its wheel arrangement.
 The real thing had a 4-6-4 arrangement; Marx’s version is an 0-4-0.
 But the streamlined body hid the wheels so the change was harder to notice.